RelayMag

 The problem attribution is trying to solve

 A typical purchase is not a straight line.
 Someone hears about a product from a podcast, searches the brand a week later, clicks a retargeting ad, ignores it, comes back through a Google search, and finally converts after a discount email lands.
 Six channels touched that one sale.
 The finance team wants to know which channels to fund next quarter, and the honest answer is that all six played some role that is genuinely hard to untangle.
-Attribution exists to give that messy reality a number, so budgets can be argued over with something other than gut feel.

 The catch is that assigning a number requires a theory of how influence works, and there is no neutral theory available.
 Crediting the first touch assumes discovery is what matters.
 Crediting the last touch assumes the closer is what matters.
 Spreading credit evenly assumes every step counts the same.
 Each of those is a guess dressed up as a calculation.